codenation-dev/squad-3-ad-data-science/README.md

 ### Model Frequency

-> Describe the interval frequency and estimated total time to run
+> Describe the interval frequency and estimated total time to run.

 ### Model updating

-> Describe how your model may be updated in the future
+> Describe how your model may be updated in the future.

 ### Maintenance

-> Describe how your model may be maintained in the future
+> Describe how your model may be maintained in the future.

 ### Minimum viable product